 In keeping with the collaborative tradition of Women's and Gender Studies, GCWS offers seminars to students matriculated in graduate programs at our member institutions.
 Students enrolled in any department or program at MIT may register for GCWS seminars and receive graduate credit.
 Graduate students receive priority, but MIT undergraduates may also apply.

 Several graduate seminars are offered each year including a writing workshop for students currently working on dissertations that incorporate women's, gender, and sexuality studies' topics.
 Examples of past seminars include Feminist Inquiry; Gender, Health, and Marginalization; and Gender, Race, and the Complexities of Science and Technology, among others.
 Enrollment in each is limited, so students who are interested in enrolling in GCWS seminars must complete a short GCWS course application online.
 Undergraduate students must first consult with the director of Women's and Gender Studies at MIT.
 Admissions decisions are based on the student's background and brief statement of interest.
 The list of seminars offered and the online application are available on the GCWS website.

 In GCWS courses, faculty explicitly integrate gender analyses with issues of class, race, culture, ethnicity, and sexualities, and the practical and public-policy implications of feminist theory and scholarship are considered.
 Courses are designed not only to examine existing feminist scholarship, but to open paths to the creation of new knowledge.
 GCWS graduate courses also provide crucial intellectual support for students pursuing feminist work within the framework of traditional disciplines.
-For additional information, contact the GCWS Office, Building 14N, Room 211.
+For additional information, contact the GCWS Office, Room 14N-211.